NIKHILSHADOW/design-pattern/README.md

 So instead we ask our developer, to take create mapping class for us, so we can directly fetch.

+<b> 2.
+Prototype Registry : </b>
+1. Create a Mappper class and define two methods, one for adding prototypes into map, other fetching from map.

 ```java
 import java.util.HashMap;
 import java.util.Map;